Profetorum/y-cruncher_GUI/README.md

 ### Installation - How to Use

-- Download the [latest release](https://github.com/Profetorum/y-cruncher_GUI/releases) .zip file ( [y-cruncher 0.8.6](https://www.numberworld.org/y-cruncher/) required )
+- Download the [latest release](https://github.com/Profetorum/y-cruncher_GUI/releases) .zip file ( [y-cruncher 0.8.6](https://www.numberworld.org/y-cruncher/) required or automatically downloaded )
-- Extract y-cruncher_gui.exe inside the y-cruncher folder (or wherever if you add y-cruncher to system PATH)
+- Extract y-cruncher_gui.exe
 - Start the GUI , select tests or use presets , select test duration or leave auto values.
 Then start the stress test.